0xAX/linux-insides/Booting/linux-bootstrap-3.md

 The `go_to_protected_mode` function is defined in [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pm.c).
 It contains some routines which make the last preparations before we can jump into protected mode, so let's look at it and try to understand what it does and how it works.

 The very first function that we may see in the `go_to_protected_mode` is the `realmode_switch_hook` function.
 This function invokes the real mode switch hook if it is present or disables [NMI](http://en.wikipedia.org/wiki/Non-maskable_interrupt) otherwise.
 The hooks are used if the bootloader runs in a hostile environment.
 You can read more about hooks in the [boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) (see **ADVANCED BOOT LOADER HOOKS**).
 Interrupts must be disabled before switching to protected mode because otherwise the CPU could receive an interrupt when there is no valid interrupt table or handlers.
-Once the kernel will set up the protected-mode interrupt infrastructure, interrupts will be disabled again.
+Once the kernel will set up the protected-mode interrupt infrastructure, interrupts will be enabled again.

 We will consider only more-less standard use case, when the bootloader does not provide any hooks.
 So we just disable non-maskable interrupts: